busoc/erdle/README.md

 the ``list`` command prints for each HRDL packets reassembled some of their headers and if they are not corrupted according to the HRDL checksum.

 the ``count`` command gives the number of VCDU or HRDL packets found in a dataset.

+# additional standalone commands

+in addition to providing the ``erdle`` command (and its set of own commands), the erdle package provides also additional standalone commands that allow to manipulate VCDU packets but in different ways.

+the ``cacat`` command allows to take a set of files containing VCDU packets and concatenate them to form a larger "predictable" set of VCDU packets for, eg, later replay sessions.

+the ``calist`` command is usefull to troubleshoot a stream of VCDU captured with a ``tcpdump``